 The population within the Town of Hudson, like many other communities, is heavily influenced by its surrounding region.
-Due to its location - directly adjacent to the City of Nashua, proximity the F.E.
+Due to its location - directly adjacent to the City of Nashua, proximity to the F.E.
 Everett Turnpike and Daniel Webster Highway Corridor, 17 miles from the City of Manchester, and 45 miles from Boston - the Town's composition of people and housing needs are one of the most diverse in the State and NRPC region.

 2023 Population Estimates

-Hudson NRPC Region State of NH
+Hudson Hudson Region

 25,476 310,224 1,387,834